 When it comes to social media and business, it’s important to realise that it should not be a chore or a boring business activity.
 Social media marketing can be a lot of fun and you can get creative.

 Customers can usually tell when a social media account is “forced”, so they appreciate it a lot more when the company genuinely wants to connect with them.

-Download the app on your phone so you can quickly reply to customer queries and make a connection with the people you want to reach.
+Download an app on your phone so you can reply in real-time to potential customer queries and make a connection with the people you want to reach.

 Read about how one small business overcame the many challenges it faced from covid-19.